Ireland

 Daucus carota

 Pure splendor!
-We don't have nicer photos for this year because every year we cut the ornamental carrot down to the last stem and there is simply no time left for photos.
-Thin, strong stems and umbel inflorescences resembling dill at their ends.
-There are thousands of tiny flowers on each stem creating a veil or lace effect.
-It is a mixture of colors, where some flowers are pure white, but the majority are chocolate to burgundy with a touch of white.
+Thin, sturdy stems with umbel inflorescences resembling dill at their ends.
+On each stem, there are thousands of tiny blooms creating the effect of a veil or lace.
+This is a mix of colors, where some flowers are pure white, while most are chocolate to burgundy with a touch of white, sometimes even pink.

 Cosmos bipinnatus